msh9/codinginthetrenches.com/content/post/2015-10-03-nodejs-modules-should-export-object-constructors.md

 <!--more-->

 The reason for preferring the former over the latter goes back to principals of [object oriented programming][1].
 Just because we are in the land of JavaScript does not mean that we get to throw out the last ~40 years of practice in regards to building reusable object models.
-This is not to say that the latter example (the thing we shouldn&#8217;t be doing) doesn’t involve objects.
-Rather that instead NodeJS’ module system makes it very easy to unintentionally create a network of singleton objects.
+This is not to say that the latter example (the thing we shouldn't be doing) doesn't involve objects.
+Rather that instead NodeJS' module system makes it very easy to unintentionally create a network of singleton objects.

 When `require()` is used the file being loaded from a path is [read only once][2] during the lifetime of a node process.
 This means that I will always get the same code regardless of how many times something like `require('my-npm-installed-module')` is executed.
-Back to objects, if the `module.exports` property in &#8216;my-npm-installed-module&#8217; is set to a fixed object then that same object is given to all of the different callers.
-In other words &#8216;my-npm-installed-module&#8217;—intentionally or not—implements the [Singleton Pattern][3].
+Back to objects, if the `module.exports` property in 'my-npm-installed-module' is set to a fixed object then that same object is given to all of the different callers.
+In other words 'my-npm-installed-module'—intentionally or not—implements the [Singleton Pattern][3].

-I won’t go into general issues with broad usage of the singleton pattern other than it is something which should only be used intentionally and with deliberation.
-In terms of NodeJS based applications the unintentional usage of the singleton pattern is problematic because it complicates testing and makes the application’s design brittle.
-Let’s compare the two following snippets of code.
+I won't go into general issues with broad usage of the singleton pattern other than it is something which should only be used intentionally and with deliberation.
+In terms of NodeJS based applications the unintentional usage of the singleton pattern is problematic because it complicates testing and makes the application's design brittle.
+Let's compare the two following snippets of code.

 File a.js is a module written using `module.exports` to directly return an object.